hadrienj/StaircaseJS/readme.md

 ### `setsameStairMax()`

 Change the number of maximum consecutive values in the same staircase (similar to the option `sameStairMax` used to instanciate the Staircase module).

+# To do

+- update doc according to samestaircount (on a staircase basis)
+- fix 1-up n-down for `add` operation....